kubernetes/kops/docs/run_in_existing_vpc.md

   networkID: ${VPC_ID}
   nonMasqueradeCIDR: 100.64.0.0/10
   subnets:
-  - cidr: 172.20.32.0/19
+  - cidr: 172.20.32.0/19 # You can delete the CIDR here; it will be queried
     name: us-east-1b
-    id: subnet-id123
     type: Public
     zone: us-east-1b
+    id: subnet-1234567 # Replace this with the ID of your subnet
 ```

-Make sure that the CIDR matches the CIDR of your subnet.
+If you specify the CIDR, it must match the CIDR for the subnet; otherwise it will be populated by querying the subnet.
+It is probably easier to specify the `id` and remove the `cidr`!
+Remember also that the zone must match the subnet Zone.

 Then update your cluster through the normal update procedure:

 ```
 kops update cluster ${CLUSTER_NAME}